 The easiest and least risky way to sell your car is to part-exchange it at a dealer or trader.
 This is also known as trading in.
 This is likely, however, to get you a poor price for your car.
 There is often the added and complicating factor of the dealer or trader discussing the price he or she will offer you for your old car at the same time as negotiating the price you will pay for the new one.
 This can become confusing and it is usually the dealer or trader who will benefit.

 If you do decide to trade in when buying, I can help you with this by either explaining the best ways to approach the process, or by coming with you and assisting at the dealership.

 Alternatively, you can use one of the specialist car buying services out there.
-Again, these will offer a poor price for your car.
+Again, these will often offer a poor price for your car.
 They will also often offer a price on the phone or online and then reduce this once you have made the effort to take the car to them, using minor marks and other wear and tear on your vehicle to drive the price down.

-However, selling your car privately will usually ensure that you get the best possible price for it.
+Selling your car privately will usually ensure that you get the best possible price for it.
 This can be very time-consuming and it can be daunting having people coming to your home to view the car, asking you questions and wanting to go for a test drive.

 Alternatively, I can do all the work for you.
-I will photograph your car, find out about its history from you, the previous owners and records held on main dealers’ websites, advertise it for you and deal with the potential purchasers on your behalf.
+I will photograph your car, find out about its history from you, the previous owners and records held on main dealers’ systems, advertise it for you and deal with the potential purchasers on your behalf.
 I have done this many times successfully before and know that a quick, effective sale at the best price is often a direct reflection of the time and effort put into the advert added to the effective handling of the buyer and his or her needs.